dogsbodytech/pi-display/README.md

 - To reload the URL or restart the displayboard due to a crash just kill epiphany

    `killall -TERM  epiphany-browser`

+- Setup cron job to turn the TV on and off each day.
+There us an example in the cron.example file.

+   `sudo cp /home/pi/raspbian-jessie-epiphany-display/cron.example /etc/cron.d/display.cron`

 ## Sources ##
 - http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/